-- An appellate court in Canada is empowered to quash a conviction where it is of the opinion that the lack of representation of an accused by counsel at the trial has resulted in a miscarriage of justice.218 - Also, a trial judge has inherent power, in order to ensure a fair trial, to appoint counsel to defend an indigent accused.
-The ONCA noted that counsel appointed in such circumstances in the past frequently acted without remuneration but, in view of length and complexity of modern trials, the appointment of counsel to act without remuneration is not longer feasible or fair to counsel.219 - A trial judge may, upon being satisfied that the accused lacks the means to employ counsel, order a stay of proceedings against the accused until the necessary funding of counsel is provided.220
+- An appellate court in Canada is empowered to quash a conviction where it is of the • opinion that the lack of representation of an accused by counsel at the trial has resulted in a miscarriage of justice.219 - Also, a trial judge has inherent power, in order to ensure a fair trial, to appoint counsel to defend an indigent accused.
+The ONCA noted that counsel appointed in such circumstances in the past frequently acted without remuneration but, in view of length and complexity of modern trials, the appointment of counsel to act without remuneration is no longer feasible or fair to counsel.2 - A trial judge may, upon being satisfied that the accused lacks the means to employ counsel, order a stay of proceedings against the accused until the necessary funding of counsel is provided.221

 Obiter dicta in a recent split decision of the SCC appears to leave the door open for possible judicial intervention to order the government to pay specific monies out of public funds in order to remedy a Charter violation resulting from the absence of legal representation.
-In the cases involved in Ontario v Criminal Lawyers' Association of Ontario, 221 trial judges appointed amici curiae to assist the accused parties, who had discharged counsel of their choice.
+In the cases involved in Ontario v Criminal Lawyers' Association of Ontario,222 trial judges appointed amici curiae to assist the accused parties, who had discharged counsel of their choice.
 The judges did so in order to maintain the orderly conduct of the trials or to avoid delay in the complex, lengthy proceedings.
 The cases were not decided under the Charter and did not proceed on the basis that the accused individuals could not have fair trials without the assistance of counsel.
 When the amici refused to accept legal aid rates, the judges fixed rates that exceeded the tariff and ordered the Attorney General to pay.
 The Crown appealed the decisions on the basis that the courts lacked jurisdiction to set the rates of the amici.
-In a 5:4 decision, the SCC
+In a 5:4 decision, the SCC rejected the notion that the jurisdiction to fix the fees of amici curiae is necessarily incidental to a court's power to appoint them.223 Karakatsanis J, writing for the majority, stated: